What is Positive Psychology?

 - Gratitude is a big contributor to happiness in life, suggesting that the more we cultivate gratitude, the happier we will be (Seligman, Steen, Park, & Peterson, 2005);

 In addition, positive emotions can also boost your job performance.
-Positive energy is very contagious and could cause a positive ripple effect throughout the entire workplace.
-Often it’s those small and simple gestures that bring the most happiness and can help create a positive work environment.
+Positive energy is contagious and could cause a positive ripple effect throughout the workplace.
+Those small and simple gestures often bring the most happiness and can help create a positive work environment.
 As a result, learning how to cultivate positive emotions increases our ability to be successful.